-A government grant of R 119 million (2020: R 8 million) was received in terms of AIS and recognised against the cost of relevant categories of property, plant and equipment.
+A government grant of R 1 400 million (2021: R 119 million) was due in terms of AIS and recognised against the cost of relevant categories of property, plant and equipment.
+Of the R 1 400 million, R 1 050 million was actually received and although the remaining R 350 million was due at the end of December 2022, it was received in April 2023.
 There are no fulfillment conditions and no other contingencies attached to these government grants.